Legal Tech Redefined

 Let me first say, that electronic signature is a legal term before anything else.
-There are many technologies out there who claim to provide e-signature for their clients.
+There are many technologies out there that claim to provide e-signature for their clients.
 But in a digital transformation process, it comes as a legal question first.
-What is the legal framework in which I have to introduce e-signature?
+What is the legal framework in which I have to introduce an e-signature?
 What does it even mean to legally commit to a contractual relationship?
 The law provides for a multitude of solutions as to how to enter a contractual relationship among parties.
 It does not even have to be in a written form.
 It very well may be just “showing the intent”, that is start using the service and pay the bills to automatically create a contractual bind.
-There was one famous case of a cable operator company winning over a customer in court who has been “accidentally” using the cable TV service after moving in an apartment.
+There was one famous case of a cable operator company winning over a customer in court who has been “accidentally” using the cable TV service after moving into an apartment.
 The customer claimed that he never wanted the service and never signed a contract.
 The cable company argued rightfully, that although the customer never actually signed up for the service, he has used it over a period of two years and thus a contract was lawfully established.
-Cable operator wins, case closed.
+The cable operator wins, and the case is closed.

 Yet in other cases, the law stipulates the use of a written form.
 Written also means that it is somehow written in electronic form but not the same way as we usually perceive it in a form of an illegible script or something handwritten.
 Yet some e-signature providers are still offering the “tablet version” of e-signatures using your fingers pretending to be the same as the handwritten form.
 A bit deceiving.
-In these cases, the legally binding contract is usually not established by a tablet based optical image e.g. your scribbled signature, but something more like I have described above.
+In these cases, the legally binding contract is usually not established by a tablet-based optical image e.g. your scribbled signature, but something more like I have described above.
 For example, most telecom operators use this to give the customer the “signature journey” without realizing that the underlying legal term is in fact not their signature but the usage and paying the invoices.

 In the European Union, where civil law is most widespread, the exact definition is given for a fully legal electronic signature under the eIDAS regulation.
-Problem with this is that it is still very costly and extremely complex for the average human to use.
-It usually requires specific hardware, software, secure chips called QSCDs (Qualified Signature Creation Device) and readers to work across an already complicated IT infrastructure.
+The problem with this is that it is still very costly and extremely complex for the average human to use.
+It usually requires specific hardware, software, secure chips called QSCDs (Qualified Signature Creation Devices), and readers to work across an already complicated IT infrastructure.
 Although their numbers are increasing, this option remains mostly for corporate users and not the ordinary citizen.

-To sum up, when you are planning on a digital transformation project where client signature and contractual status is required, always start by putting the legal process layer together before anything else.
+To sum up, when you are planning on a digital transformation project where client signature and contractual status are required, always start by putting the legal process layer together before anything else.
 Then comes the technology layer that is able to give you the legal compliance you want in the digital process.